 When not to use: Conventional full-time remote roles (We Work Remotely has the higher-signal audience for that).

-When not to use: High-volume hiring (Otta is intentionally selective).
-Generic or vague role descriptions that will not survive the curation pass.
+When not to use: Agency or contingency recruiting.
+High-volume hiring, since curation is the point.
+Vague role descriptions that will not survive the curation pass.

 8. Techfetch